bchavez/Coinbase.Commerce/README.md

 // else, send the user to the hosted checkout page at Coinbase.
 Server.Redirect(response.Data.HostedUrl);
 ```
-When the customer's browser is redirected to the `HostedUrl` the customer will be allowed to choose a method of payment:
+When the customer is redirected to the `HostedUrl` checkout page on **Coinbase** the customer can pick their preference of cryptocurrency to pay with as shown below:

 <img src="https://raw.githubusercontent.com/bchavez/Coinbase.Commerce/master/Docs/charge.png" />

 It's important to keep in mind that the customer has **15 minutes** to complete the payment; otherwise the payment will fail.

 ### Look Ma!
 No Redirects!
-It's possible to create your own custom **UI** with **QR codes** for payment.
+It totally possible to perform a checkout without any redirects. *What?!* You'll just need to roll your own custom **UI**.

-In the previous example, if the charge creation was successful, you should get back a `Charge` object in `response.Data` that looks like:
+In the previous example, if the charge creation was successful, you should get back a `Charge` object in `response.Data` that looks similar to the object below:

 ```json
 {